WATER HARVESTING AND EVAPORATIVE COOLING SYSTEMS

 USING HARVESTED WATER FOR COOLING TOWERS

-Because of their high consumption of water during a cooling season, evaporative cooling towers and cooling water systems are an excellent use for water harvested from rainwater or greywater.
-In colder climes that experience frozen precipitation during the winter months, the demand by cooling towers coincides with the warmer months when rainwater is available for harvesting.
+Wahaso designs and builds systems that harvest rainwater for cooling tower make-up – saving millions of gallons of water per year.
+Because of their high consumption of water during a cooling season, evaporative cooling towers and cooling water systems are an excellent use for water harvested from rainwater or other on-site sources of non-potable water.
+In colder climates that experience frozen precipitation during the winter months, the demand by cooling towers coincides with the warmer months when rainwater is available for harvesting.

-Wahaso is happy to talk with you about your cooling system and the opportunities for saving water or applying harvested water.
-Please Contact Us.
+Wahaso is happy to talk with you about your cooling system and the opportunities for saving water or applying harvested water- contact us today!